artikcloud/tutorial-nodejs-WebSocketDevicechannel/readme.md

-# Tutorial Nodejs Websocket Device Channel
+# Tutorial Nodejs WebSocket Device Channel

-This is a starter code to connect to ARTIK Cloud Websocket Device Channel (/websocket) endpoint.
-By running this sample you will learn to:
+This start code emulates a smart light connecting to ARTIK Cloud [device channel WebSocket](https://developer.artik.cloud/documentation/data-management/rest-and-websockets.html#device-channel-websocket) (/websocket).
+You will learn how to

+- connect to the device channel WebSocket
-- Connect to the ARTIK Cloud Device Channel websocket url.
+- receive Actions from ARTIK Cloud via the channel
-- Monitor in realtime actions sent to ARTIK Cloud to the destination device.
+- send data messages to ARTIK Cloud via the channel

+Consult [An IoT remote control](https://developer.artik.cloud/documentation/tutorials/an-iot-remote-control.html#an-iot-remote-control) for how to build a real smart light using Raspberry Pi.

 ## Requirements